awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 Amazon DynamoDB supports the following data types, so you might have to create a new data model:

-- Scalar Types
+- Scalar types

   A scalar type can represent exactly one value.
   The scalar types are number, string, binary, Boolean, and null.

-- Document Types
+- Document types

   A document type can represent a complex structure with nested attributes, such as you would find in a JSON document.
   The document types are list and map.

-- Set Types
+- Set types

   A set type can represent multiple scalar values.
   The set types are string set, number set, and binary set.